-Also, check out our article on the best VPN for torrenting.
+Also, check out our article on the best VPN for torrenting in Australia.

-TunnelBear: TunnelBear allows P2P file sharing, but it suggests users use its servers in Canada, the U.S., the U.K., Romania, the Netherlands, Germany, and Sweden.
+TunnelBear: TunnelBear allows P2P file sharing in Australia, but it suggests users use its servers in Canada, the U.S., the U.K., Romania, the Netherlands, Germany, and Sweden.
 If you try torrenting on other servers, you will not be able to download anything because P2P traffic is blocked on most of its servers.

 Result: Both VPNs failed to unblock major streaming platforms like BBC iPlayer, Hulu, and more.

 Netflix has recently become extremely strict against VPNs, blocking many of these services.
 Unfortunately, PIA and TunnelBear no longer work with Netflix, so if you’re looking to stream your favorite shows on a region of your choice, these VPNs aren’t cut out for this purpose.
-For more information about the ability of different VPNs to work with Netflix, see our article on Netflix VPN.
+For more information about the ability of different VPNs to work with Netflix, see our article on Netflix VPN in Australia.

 TunnelBear – Netflix Testing:

 China has imposed strong restrictions and censorship in the country.
-Therefore, not many VPNs can bypass the Great Firewall of China.
+Therefore, not many VPNs can bypass the Great Firewall of China in Australia.
 Let’s see if these services can work in China and circumvent censorship and internet restrictions.